charlesgohck/portfolioblogv3/posts/career4yearmark.md

 # The Team
 It is still a pleasure working with my team.
 Everyone is helpful to each other and working towards a common goal.

+I have to give an enourmous thank you to my senior colleagues around me at work who have have guided and supported me throughout my journey so far.

+I also greatly appreciate the teamwork and comaraderie between the team members.
+You have made working at Visa a great experience.

 # 3 Learnings
 Firstly, **communication is again key.** Interactions with stakeholders and colleagues are often an important part of solving problems.